 To help prevent gout flares, many doctors will also recommend making dietary and lifestyle modifications—including making smart choices about foods and getting daily exercise.

-While there is no such thing as an official “gout diet,” certain foods and diets (e.g., a diet high in purines, like red meat) have been known to cause a gout attack.
 Some foods to avoid if you have gout may include red meat, lamb, shellfish, processed foods, alcohol (especially beer and grain liquors), sugary soft drinks and other sweetened beverages and foods.
 The Gout Education Society recommends limiting table sugar, table salt and products with high-fructose corn syrup to help prevent potential flares, in addition to taking daily medications as prescribed.

 While there is not a specific “gout diet,” many have found the Mediterranean and DASH diets to be helpful.
-It is also important to remain hydrated and drink plenty of water.
-More information about eating healthy with gout can be found at GoutEducation.org and through our “Gout Diet: Myth Vs. Fact” one-pager, here
+It is also important to remain hydrated by drinking plenty of water.

 In addition to dietary changes, maintaining a healthy lifestyle is important.
 Those who have gout should talk to their doctor about a treatment plan that allows them to exercise regularly.
-Most adults will be encouraged to engaged in moderate-intensity physical activities for at least 30 minutes most days of the week.
+Most adults will be encouraged to engage in moderate-intensity physical activities for at least 30 minutes most days of the week.
 Examples include taking a brisk walk, swimming laps, mowing the lawn, dancing or bicycling.
-Always check with a physician before starting a new program or regimen.

 Where to Learn More